October 13, 2022

-With stroke being the 5th leading cause in deaths in the U.S., studies for new treatments will continue to change standard procedures for better care.
-For a patient, you deserve the best and most proper treatment.
-Keeping up with the newest and best care options could be a matter of life and death.
+With stroke being the 5th leading cause of death in the U.S., studies for new treatments will continue to change standard procedures for better care.
+Patients deserve the best and most effective treatment, and keeping up with the best care options could be a matter of life and death.